bethsmith0623/SEI-CC_4/work/w10/d3/01-02-components-in-react/01-02-components-in-react.md

 Since most of the components you write will be presentational, Function Components will be your "go to" syntax and should be the preferred way to define components unless there's a reason to use a class instead - it has state or needs to use lifecycle methods other than `render` (future lesson).

-Function Components take props as an argument and return the element you want to render, for example:
+Function Components take props as an argument and return the JSX (UI) you want to render, for example:

 ```js
 // A function component using an ES2015 (ES6) arrow function: